It began years ago, and became clear to me more recently.

 During that meeting it became clear to me that much of what I have been doing for the past two decades involved facilitating, coaching and enabling people to move forward both personally and professionally.

-I became aware of my ability and affinity for calmly coaching individuals and groups to maximize their potential for creativity and for success.
+I had a little moment of self-acknowledgement and recognized my affinity for calmly coaching individuals and groups to maximize their potential for creativity and for success.
 I made the commitment to be trained as a Co-Active Coach.

 I have been a consultant in the development of effective “new media” communications since 1995.
 With each client relationship, the conversation about “brand” is always present in the air — either right up front or just dancing in the air around the periphery.
 It was a natural progression that conversations with clients also began to deepen beyond brand and into the relationship interactions clients have in their professional roles and in their personal lives.